jaimetur/PhotoMigrator/README.md

 ### <span style="color:blue">Extra Mode: Process Duplicates:</span>
 From version 1.6.0 onwards, the script can be executed in 'Process Duplicates' Mode.
-In this mode, the script will pre_process the CSV generated during 'Find Duplicates' mode and will perform the Action given in column Action for each duplicated file.
+In this mode, the script will process the CSV generated during 'Find Duplicates' mode and will perform the Action given in column Action for each duplicated file.
-- Included new flag '-pd, --pre_process-duplicates' to pre_process the Duplicates.csv output file after execute the 'Find Duplicates Mode'.
+- Included new flag '-pd, --process-duplicates' to process the Duplicates.csv output file after execute the 'Find Duplicates Mode'.
 In that case, the script will move all duplicates found to Duplicates folder and will generate a CSV file that can be revised and change the Action column values.
 Possible Actions in revised CSV file are:
     - remove_duplicate  : Duplicated file moved to Duplicates folder will be permanently removed
     - restore_duplicate : Duplicated file moved to Duplicates folder will be restored to its original location